khaCey/googledrive/README.md

-# 📚 Googledrive Automation with Google App Script
+# 📚 Google Drive Automation with Google App Script

 ## Introduction
 Welcome to the **Googledrive** repository!
 This project contains a Google App Script, `createStudentFolder.gs`, designed to automate the process of folder creation and organization in Google Drive using data from Google Spreadsheets.